Myanmar: Time running out for NGOs to avoid humanitarian catastrophe | DW | 14.06.2021

 Global aid organizations are warning of a looming humanitarian catastrophe in Myanmar.
-But many NGOs' hands are tied, with their efforts to secure funding hampered by the country's political power struggle.
+But many NGOs' hands are tied, with their activities, funding and legal status hampered by the country's political power struggle.

 For NGOs, the first thing that matters now is determining to what extent the military government allows aid at all